Japan PM asks South Korea to take steps to resolve bilateral row

-CHENGDU, China (Reuters) - Japanese Prime Minister Shinzo Abe said on Tuesday it is South Korea’s responsibility to come up with measures that would resolve bilateral disputes that have taken Tokyo’s relationship with Seoul to the lowest in decades.
+CHENGDU, China, Dec 24 (Reuters) - Japanese Prime Minister Shinzo Abe said on Tuesday it is South Korea’s responsibility to come up with measures that would resolve bilateral disputes that have taken Tokyo’s relationship with Seoul to the lowest in decades.

 Abe made the comment at a news conference on the sidelines of a trilateral summit with China and South Korea in Chengdu, China.